-The Authority permits tenants to have a Live-In-Aide reside in the apartment.
+The Authority permits tenants to have Live-In-Aides reside in the apartment.
 The circumstances under which such permission will be granted to a tenant are outlined in the Authority's Live-In-Aide policy which is incorporated herein by reference.
 See Exhibit M